Lee Hyori: 2010–2015: H-Logic, Album plagiarism controversy and Monochrome

-Beginning March 4, 2012, she and singer-songwriter/pianist Jung Jae-hyung hosted the music show Jung Jae-hyung & Lee Hyo-ri's You and I on SBS.
+Beginning March 4, 2012, she and singer-songwriter/pianist Jung Jae-hyung hosted the music show Jung Jae-hyung & Lee Hyori's You and I on SBS.
 The show aired its final episode on October 14, 2012, ending its ten-month run due to low ratings.
 After her comeback was pushed back several times throughout 2012, it was announced that Lee would return to the stage with her fifth full-length album in May 2013.
 Five video teasers were released on YouTube on April 23, 2013.
 On May 6, 2013, she released her pre-release track for the album, titled "Miss Korea".
 Lee herself wrote and composed the sophisticated retro-jazz song (it was arranged by her then-boyfriend, guitarist Lee Sang-soon), and the full-version music video released on the same day was a black-and-white video depicting Lee as a circa 1950s-type glamorous Miss Korea pageant crown holder.
 She personally selected 30 non-celebrity women "with love and respect for themselves" who she saw as the genuine Miss Korea's to perform the song with her on stage at the 2013 SBS Gayo Daejeon televised concert.

 Her fifth studio album, Monochrome, was released on May 21, 2013.
 Lee wrote the lyrics for eight of the 16 tracks on the album, and reportedly used a full band instead of using electronically generated sounds for the songs.
 Upon its release, eight tracks were ranked in the top 10 on Bugs, Olleh and Naver Music, while its lead track, "Bad Girls" topped the charts on Melon, Naver, Olleh and Bugs.
 She performed "Bad Girls" as part of a highly praised collaboration stage at the 2013 SBS Gayo Daejeon televised concert along with CL from girl group 2NE1, who had also released a bad girl themed song that year called The Baddest Female.
 On April 2, 2014, SBS announced she and actress Moon So-ri would host a talk show Magic Eye.
 The show started filming in April.
 Due to low ratings, the show aired its final episode on November 18, 2014.